-Diffuse hair loss is not a disease, but a symptom of a medical condition.
+Diffuse thinning is not a disease, but a symptom of a medical condition.
 About 10% of all hair diseases are cause diffuse hair loss.
-Hair thinning usually becomes visible when more than 100 hairs a day fall out all over the head.
+Diffuse thinning is a type of hair loss that usually becomes visible when more than 100 hairs a day fall out all over the head.

 Visible hair shedding can occur in people of all ages and sexes.
-However, it is ten times more common in women than in men.
+However, women are experiencing diffuse thinning ten times more than men.

 There are many reasons for diffuse hair loss.
-It can be due to hormone levels, or it can be caused by improper care.
+Hormone levels or improper care can cause diffuse thinning.
 Another common cause in older women is female pattern hair loss.

 Even too much of certain nutrients can cause patients to lose hair.